Wilbertz/Collaboration-and-Competition/README.md

 ## Instructions <a name="instructions"></a>

-Follow the instructions in Collaboration_and_Competition.ipynb to get started.
+Follow the instructions in Tennis.ipynb to get started.

 In order to train a network you have to create an agent: